 We try to ensure that we deliver the best levels of customer service. if you do need or want to get in touch with us for any reason regarding your data protection rights, please get in touch using either of the email addresses below, and add into the subject header that it relates to your data protection rights.
 These Customer Relationship email addresses are the appropriate contact details for our Data Protection Officer where queries are data protection related:

 If you are not happy and have a data protection related complaint, please contact us direct at this email address: email@example.com.
 If you are not satisfied, you also have the right to complain to the Office of the Commissioner for Personal Data Protection.

 - If you have given us consent to process your personal data, including for electronic marketing communications, you have the right to withdraw that consent at any time.
 Just use the unsubscribe options presented, for example, these are present in the email marketing communications sent by us.

 - You can ask for access to the personal data we hold about you, object to the processing, request that we correct any mistakes, restrict or stop processing or delete it.
 If you do ask us to delete or stop processing it, we will not always be required to do so.
 If this is the case, we will explain why.

 - In certain circumstances you can ask us to provide you with your personal data in a usable electronic format and transmit it to a third party (right to data portability).
 This right only applies in certain circumstances.
 Where it does not apply, we will explain why.

 More about how I can get in touch with the Office of the Commissioner for Personal Data Protection …

-The Office of the Commissioner for Personal Data Protection (the Commissioner) is the supervisory authority that regulates personal data in the Bulgaria.
+The Office of the Commissioner for Personal Data Protection (the Commissioner) is the supervisory authority that regulates personal data in Malta.
 You can get in touch with the Commissioner in any of the following ways: